 wget --limit-rate=50k https://linuxsimply.com/wp-content/uploads/2022/12/Emacs-Keybindings-or-Shortcuts-in-Linux.pdf

-In this image, you can see that I am downloading the mentioned file with a bandwidth of almost 50KB/s using the wget command.
+So, in this image, you can see that I am downloading the mentioned file with a bandwidth of almost 50KB/s using the wget command.

-Example 8: Resuming Unfinished Downloads Using the wget Command in Linux.
+Example 8: Resuming Unfinished Downloads

-You can resume your unfinished downloads with option -c of the wget command.
+command.
 In this example, I retrieved the partially downloaded homepage of the linuxsimply website.
 At first, I interrupted my ongoing download by pressing CTRL+Z. Then, I resumed downloading using the -c option.
-To do so you can go through the following steps.
+To do so you can go through the following syntax:

 wget -c <File>